miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 > " (...) his/her SNS user number, select the vaccination center, the date, and the time (s)he wants to be vaccinated as well as the type of vaccine to be administered (...)"

+> "Then, the application should check the vaccination center capacity for that day/time and, if possible, confirm that the vaccination is scheduled and inform the user that (s)he should be at the selected vaccination center at the scheduled day and time."

+> "The SNS user may also authorize the DGS to send an SMS message with information about the scheduled appointment.
+If the user authorizes the sending of the SMS, the application should send an SMS message when the vaccination event is scheduled and registered in the system."

 **From the client clarifications:**

 > **Question:** "How does the system know which vaccine to suggest when the SNS user is scheduling their vaccine?
 Is the administrator responsible for setting the outbreak vaccine?"